neowaree/free-version/README.md

 # neoware

-Welcome to the Neowaree Free Version repository!
+Welcome to the neoware repository!
 This repository contains custom modules for various games.
 The modules have been tested on different games and their compatibility status is indicated below:

 ## Supported Games